xlladdins/xll/docs/Excel4MacrosA-D.md

     > Macintosh, you can specify shortcut keys in the third column of
     > menu\_ref.

->
+> &nbsp;

-Position1    specifies the placement of the new menu.
+Position1&nbsp;&nbsp;&nbsp;&nbsp;specifies the placement of the new menu.
 Position can be the name of a menu, as text, or the number of a menu.
 Menus are numbered from left to right starting with 1.
 Menus are added to the left of the position specified.

   - > Use a hyphen (-) to represent a line separating commands on a
     > menu.
 If you want to place a command before the second separator